 There are two figures you should pay attention to:

-Running watts (or rated watts) – these mean how much energy the appliance needs to run continuously after you switch it on.
+Running watts (or rated watts) – these mean how much energy the appliance needs to run after the initial startup.

-For example, a typical 10,000 air conditioner consumes 2200 starting watts (that’s how much it needs to start up for the first few seconds.
+To give you a better example – a typical 10,000 air conditioner consumes 2,200 starting watts.
+That’s how much it needs to start up for the first few seconds.
 After that, its energy demand goes down.
-The AC then needs a constant supply of 1500 running wattage to run.
+The AC then needs a constant supply of 1,500 running wattage to run.

-Step 3 – Choose a generator which is slightly bigger than your needs
+Step 3 – Choose a generator slightly bigger than your needs

-It is always a good idea to buy a generator which offers some spare wattage.
-This is for a few reasons.
+It is always a good idea to buy a generator offering some extra wattage.
+That is for a few reasons.

 Second – Running a generator at full load can significantly shorten its lifespan.

-Therefore, if you calculate that your power requirements total 1600 running watts, get a generator that can provide at least 1800 rated wattage.
-If the total running wattage of your selected appliances is 6800 and starting wattage is 8200 – get a generator with 7500 rated and 9500 started watts etc.
+Therefore, if you calculate that your power requirements total 1600 running watts, get a generator that can provide at least 1,800 rated wattage.
+If the total running wattage of your selected appliances is 6800 and starting wattage is 8200 – get a generator with 7,500 rated and 9,500 starting watts.

 How Big of a Generator Do I Need to Run the Whole House?

-You can run the most important household equipment with a generator rated at 5000 to 7500 watts.
+You can run the most critical household equipment with a generator rated at 5,000 to 7,500 watts.
 These include things like a well pump, refrigerator and freezer, and lighting circuits.
 A generator with around 7500 running watts can run all these appliances at once.

 The figures in the calculators are the average estimates and should be used to get a better idea about your power requirements.
-However since every house and the electric device is different, your individual requirements may vary.
+However, since every house and the electric device is different, your needs may vary.

-There is one question you should absolutely ask yourself before buying a generator:
+There is one question you should ask yourself before buying a generator:

 Do I need the one to power the entire house OR just the essential equipment?

 Do you live in a disaster-prone area where power outages are a common thing?
-If yes, then getting a larger generator even though it might be more expensive, would give you additional peace of mind and could prove to be a good long term investment.
+If yes, then getting a larger generator even though it might be more expensive, would give you additional peace of mind and could prove to be an excellent long term investment.

 On the other hand, if you only plan to run a generator a few times a year in case of sudden emergency blackout – you could save a lot of money by purchasing a smaller generator capable of running the essential equipment.

 An air conditioner, a freezer, refrigerator, pressure pumps, lights, computers, and TVs are some of the appliances you might want to be able to run during a power outage.
-You don’t need an expensive standby whole house generator or a bulky ultra duty portable generator to power these.
+You don’t need an expensive standby whole house generator or a heavy-duty portable generator to power these.

-Amperes (amps) (A) and watts (W) are simply different units used to calculate the total power consumed or produced by electric equipment.
+Amperes (Amps) (A) and watts (W) are merely different units used to calculate the total power consumed or produced by electric equipment.

 As for volts (V) – the vast majority of electric appliances sold in the US adhere to the same standard and are rated 120V.
-However, there are electric tools running at a higher voltage (most common being 220V) such as certain MIG or TIG welders are the most notable ones.
+However, some electrical tools run at a higher voltage (most common being 220V).
+MIG or TIG welders are the most notable ones.